Library Online Resources

 Available Only Inside the Library:

 - California and Federal practice databases available.
+Includes Bankruptcy and Immigration databases.

 - Located on one stand alone computer, the Dissomaster has been provided by the Ventura County Superior Court.
 This program is used for calculating spousal and child support under California family law and tax codes.
 The software has been approved by the Judicial Council of California for use in all state courts.
 A printer is available free of charge.